AmitP88/Final-Portfolio/src/pages/index.md

             GraphQL in order for the client to be able to edit the sites' content using the CMS dashboard.
-I was also able to integrate the clients' Google Calendar events into the website to display upcoming events and display uploaded PDF files with pagination functionality.
+I was also able to integrate the clients' Google Calendar events into the website to display upcoming events and using react-pdf npm package, display uploaded PDF files with pagination functionality.

             The current live site (https://cellardoor101.com) is the version I built with HTML, CSS, and JavaScript.
+To view the

+            code for the current live site version, please visit https://github.com/middlestate/CellarDoor .
+The website linked below
-The website linked below is the rebuild that will launch soon.
+            is the rebuild that will launch soon.
           image: /img/cellardoor.png
           repo_link: >-
             https://github.com/middlestate/Cellar-Door-netlify-gatsby/tree/the-doors